IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/design/system-ui/overview.md

 ## Configuration examples

 The positioning and constraints of the content of the different system UI layers can be customized.
-Below are, as examples, the stock configuration for landscape screens and a possible configuration for portrait screens.
+The following examples show the stock configuration for landscape screens and a possible configuration for portrait screens.
 Customizing the layout of the layers in the system UI is, next to theming, a highly effective way to create a distinct and optimized experience for a vehicle and its specific hardware setup.

 ![anatomy](images/overview/configuration.png)